Mauna Luan

 No analysis available

-I searched for card/fob-based access terms such as "keycard entry," "fob access," "card reader," and "electronic access."
-The remarks refer to guarded, gated, secured entry, and on-site security, but do not mention a card-based access system.
+I searched for card/fob access terms such as keycard entry, fob access, card readers, or electronic access.
+The remarks mention guarded/gated security, secured entry, and security patrol, but not a card-based access system.

-Security guard service is strongly supported for Mauna Luan.
-Across many current listings, agents repeatedly mention explicit phrases such as "24-hour security," "24/7 security," "security guard at driveway entrance," "guard gated security," and "on-site security," which aligns with the historical MLS checkbox data (18/20 listings marked SECGUA).
-The evidence is consistent across multiple listings and appears to be a real building-level amenity rather than a copy-paste anomaly.
+Security guard service is very strongly supported for Mauna Luan.
+Dozens of current listings explicitly mention guard/security coverage, including phrases such as "24-Hour Security," "24/7 security," "24-hour guarded and gated security," and "security staff on duty 24/7."
+The evidence is consistent across many agents and appears to be a genuine building-level amenity rather than a copy-paste anomaly.

 No analysis available